The 15 best anti-ageing foods

 8. Red wine

 Red wine contains resveratrol, a compound known to activate genes that slow cellular ageing.
 Grapes have the same effect.
 Resveratrol helps to reduce oxidative stress, effectively preventing premature ageing.
-One Canadian study found that by drinking one to two 5-ounce glasses of wine per day, study participants were able to significantly reduce their risk of developing artherosclerotic disease, a precurser to heart disease and stroke.
+One Canadian study found that by drinking one to two 5-ounce glasses of wine per day, study participants were able to significantly reduce their risk of developing artherosclerotic disease, a precursor to heart disease and stroke.

 Compounds in blueberries mitigate inflammation and oxidative damage, and can help prevent memory and motor function deterioration.
 In a 1999 study, researchers at Tufts University discovered that rats which had been fed large amounts of blueberries outperformed when it came to balance and coordination.